adambonsu/hello_world_hex_java/README.md

 java -jar target/helloworldhexjava-1.0-SNAPSHOT.jar

 ```
-By default, this will output: “Hello, World!”
+By default, this will output: “Hello World”
 To greet a specific name, you can pass it as a command-line argument:
 ```bash
 java -jar target/helloworldhexjava-1.0-SNAPSHOT.jar Makeda